techidaily/site-facebook/source/_posts/how-facebooks-chat-works-behind-scenes.md

  Vanish mode is also a volunteer option for Messenger chats.
 You don't have to use it if you don't want, since it isn't the default option when messaging people.

  The feature uses end-to-end encryption to temporarily store your messages until you leave the chat and they are deleted.
-Even if[someone hacks your Facebook account](https://www.makeuseof.com/tag/4-immediately-facebook-account-hacked/) , they still won't be able to access these types of messages.
+Even if [someone hacks your Facebook account](https://www.makeuseof.com/tag/4-immediately-facebook-account-hacked/) , they still won't be able to access these types of messages.

  Because of the encryption, you'll receive a notification anytime someone takes a screenshot of the messages.
 You still have the ability to report or block anyone misusing the feature, so don't worry about that.